supermax-33/superfile-backend/README.md

 - `SpaceRoleGuard` inspects metadata set by the `@RequireSpaceRole` decorator to fetch the relevant space via params, body, query, file, conversation, or reminder associations and injects the membership into `request.spaceMembership` for downstream use.

 ### Space Invitations (`src/space-invitation`)
-- Owners and managers send invitations via `POST /api/v1/spaces/:spaceId/invitations`; the service normalizes the email, expires stale records, prevents duplicate pending invites, and queues accept/reject emails through `MailService`.
+- Owners and managers send invitations via `POST /api/v1/spaces/:spaceId/invitations`; the service normalizes the email, validates the optional `role` (defaults to `VIEWER`), expires stale records, prevents duplicate pending invites, and queues accept/reject emails through `MailService`.
 - `GET /api/v1/spaces/:spaceId/invitations` returns pending and historical invitations (newly expired rows are marked `EXPIRED` on read) so admins can audit outstanding requests.
+- `PATCH /api/v1/spaces/:spaceId/invitations/:invitationId/role` lets managers adjust the requested role for pending invites or update an accepted member's role without touching the dedicated member management endpoints.
 - Invitees accept through `POST /api/v1/spaces/invitations/:invitationId/accept?token=...` while authenticated with the invited email.
-Acceptance creates a `VIEWER` membership if one does not exist and flips the invitation to `ACCEPTED`.
+Acceptance creates or updates the membership to the invitation role and flips the invitation to `ACCEPTED`.
 - Declines hit `POST /api/v1/spaces/invitations/:invitationId/reject?token=...`, updating the status to `REJECTED` without altering memberships.

 ### Files & Sharing (`src/file`)